 29 Troubleshooting Tips for Guitar Pedals

 Like many other things in life, when you have to troubleshoot a particular problem, it’s a good idea to start from the bottom of the pyramid first.
 This means you want to start with the most common solutions first.
+If you got it wet, though, your options may be limited.

 In the world of smartphone problems, this usually looks like turning your phone on and off, and the same thing goes for computers.
 For guitar pedals, the top of the pyramid looks a little different.